Antzelino/count-the-days-v2.0/README.md

 # count-the-days-v2.0
-conky based widget countdown for days until a specific date
+conky-based desktop-widget countdown for days until a specific date

 # Requirements
 You need to have conky installed:\